chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

     {
         protected override LightRandomizationEventArgs DrawArgField(LightRandomizationEventArgs value)
         {
-            // Use EditorGUILayout.TextField, etc., to draw inputs next to Raise button on your
+            // Use EditorGUILayout.TextField, etc., to draw inputs next to Raise button on the
             // LightRandomizationEventScriptableEvent asset.
             return value;
         }